LSEG-API-Samples/Workflow.LD.Python.TechnicalAnalysis/README.md

 In this workflow I create technical analysis triggers without needing to use charts and visually identify signals with the LSEG Data Library for Python.

+The full article is available on the [LSEG Developer Portal](https://developers.lseg.com/en/article-catalog/article/create-technical-analysis-triggers-and-signals-ldlib).

 **Pre-requisites:**

 LSEG Workspace.